StonecoldLi/Kaggle_Contest_Samli/README.md

 ### 05 Prediction of Wild Blueberry Yield (RMSE score, lower the better)
   - 5/16 Created the Baseline by using RandomForestRegressor 【RMSE: 0.083981】
   - 5/18 Created the VotingRegressor with the extra data and imputed the missing values by using SimpleImputer (startegy='median') with 5 Regressor Models (GradientBoostingRegressor, HistGradientBoostingRegressor, Catboost, LGBM, XGB) 【RMSE: 0.076014】
   - 5/20 Created the VotingRegressor with the extra data but care nothing on NaNs.
-Since that, we need Regressor Models which can handling the missing values by themselves to do the VotingRegressor. (https://www.kaggle.com/competitions/playground-series-s3e15/discussion/411353) 【RMSE: 0.075537】
+Since that, we need Regressor Models which can handling the missing values by themselves to do the VotingRegressor.
+(More to see: https://www.kaggle.com/competitions/playground-series-s3e15/discussion/411353) 【RMSE: 0.075537】